janithl/janithl.github.io/.content/on-liberalism-in-the-2010s.md

 planet, or curing disease.
 Stand against bigotry, while also acknowledging that bigotry is bigotry regardless of the source.
 [As the great Imtiaz Bakeer Markar once said][3]:

-> Think not in terms of _who_ is right and who is wrong, but _what_ is right and what is wrong".
+> Think not in terms of _who_ is right and who is wrong, but _what_ is right and what is wrong.

 [^1]:  I would argue this dates back to enlightenment thinking and classical liberalism.